jwhupup/play-ui/docs/langs/en/components/icon.md

 Due to the limitation of iconfont, Will use a more comprehensive and easy way to reconstruct later.
 :::

-## Name
+## Usage

-Use the name attribute to define icon.
+Use the `name` attribute to define icon.
 And you can adjust the size of the icon by adjusting the font.

 <demo src="../../../example/icon/name.vue"></demo>

-## Icon Props
+## Props

 | Name | Type     | Default | Description    |
 | ---- | -------- | ------- | -------------- |